The divorce glossary

 Separation agreement

-A separation agreement documents how you will split / manage your finances.
+A separation agreement documents how you will split/manage your finances.
 A separation agreement is different to a consent order / financial order because it’s not enforceable through the courts.
-It’s usually used if a couple is not married, does not want to divorce or aren’t quite ready but want to figure out how the financial separation would work.
-A separation agreement can be used to set out how the finances will work whilst you get divorced.
+It’s usually used if a couple is not married, does not want to divorce or isn't quite ready but wants to figure out how the financial separation would work.
+A separation agreement can be used to set out how the finances will work while you get divorced.

 U